Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 6 – Cracked sunroof frame

-If you detect a cracked spot on your sunroof frame, then your roof frame is cracked.
+If you detect a cracked spot on your sunroof frame, then your sunroof frame is cracked.

 This is probably the most restrictive cause of infiltration, since in many cases it requires the sunroof frame to be replaced.

-However, there is one last hope that will save you from selling an organ to finance the replacement of your roof frame.
+However, there is one last hope that will save you from selling an organ to finance the replacement of your sunroof frame.

 Once you’ve completely dismantled your roof frame, you can make a last-ditch attempt to seal the crack from the top using wet-zone sealant (pool, boat).